riyas2327/atlas-examples-terraform/metamon/README.md

 1. Once the "metamon_1" box is running, go to its public ip and you should see a website that reads "Hello, Atlas!"
    ![Hello, Atlas!](screenshots/hello_atlas.png?raw=true)
 2. Change your app code by modifying [app/app/views.py](app/app/views.py#L6) to say "Hello, World!" instead of "Hello, Atlas!".
 3. Run `vagrant push` in your projects [root]() directory (where the Vagrantfile is).
-Once the packer build finishes creating the new AMI (view this in [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account), run `terraform apply` in the [ops/terraform](ops/terraform) directory and your newly updated web app will be deployed!
+Once the packer build finishes creating the new AMI (view this in [Builds tab](https://atlas.hashicorp.com/builds) of your Atlas account), run `terraform push -name <your_atlas_username>/metamon` in the [ops/terraform](ops/terraform) directory.
+4. Go to the [Environments tab](https://atlas.hashicorp.com/environments) in your Atlas account and click on the "metamon" environment.
+Navigate to "Changes" on the left side panel of the environment, click on the latest "Run" and wait for the "plan" to finish, then click "Confirm & Apply" to deploy your updated Metamon web app!
+Go to the new "metamon_1" box's public ip and it should now say "Hello, World!".

 _\** One thing to note...
 Because your Django web app and PostgreSQL are running on the same box, anytime you rebuild that AMI and deploy, it's going to destroy the instance and create a new one - effectively destroying all of your data._